pleaselukau/SAR-Visualization/README.md

 - `public/us-states.geojson` — Map geometry.
 - `public/processed_gundeaths_data.json` — Placeholder data; will be replaced by backend pipeline output (see below).
 - `python/Preprocessing.ipynb` and CSVs — Optional preprocessing resources.

-### Editing the Files

-- You will primarily edit: `src/Whitehat.js` and `src/WhiteHatStats.js` for the "White Hat" solution.
-- `src/Blackhat.js` and `src/BlackHatStats.js` provide a working reference for map and stats implementations.
-- `src/App.js` manages shared state (e.g., `brushedState`, `zoomedState`) and data fetching.
-Update here if you change layout, add views, or add new data sources.

 -----